kurniawano/ictpsp.github.io/_Notes/String.md

 We can see similar behaviour in `name[3:6]`.
 In this case, index 3 is on character `n` while index 6 is on character `i` after the letter `W`.
 However, the output simply prints `n W` which contains three character as you can calculate from the two indices.

+When the slicing starts from the beginning or all the way to the end, you can remove the index from the slice.
+Python will use those first index and all the way to the last element as default values.
+See the two examples below.

 ```python
 >>> print(name[:4])
 John